UKCloud/documentation/articles/azure/azs-how-configure-mars-backups-powershell.md

 ---
-title: How to back up files and folders on Azure Stack VMs using PowerShell | UKCloud Ltd
+title: How to back up files and folders on Azure Stack Hub VMs using PowerShell | UKCloud Ltd
-description: Provides details on how to install and configure the Microsoft Azure Recovery Services (MARS) agent to backup files and folders on Azure Stack
+description: Provides details on how to install and configure the Microsoft Azure Recovery Services (MARS) agent to backup files and folders on Azure Stack Hub
 services: azure-stack
 author: Daniel Brennand
 reviewer: